Last week I ran into the quirkiest situation with a slow site.

 - Use the right file format.
 PNGs are the worst offenders if used incorrectly.
 JPEG is better in the most common situations.

-I made a video with more details and a visual walkthrough to help with the tips above.
-See it here:
+Below is a video I made so that I could show you more details and provide a visual walkthrough to help with the tips above.

 It is very much off the cuff, so please forgive the lack of slick production.

 In the video